kmoonsun/oo7/README.md

-# oo7: Detecting Spectre vulnerabilities on binary.
+# oo7: Detecting and Patching Spectre Vulnerabilities on Binary.
-A binary analysis framework to defence against potential vulnerability to Spectre attacks.
+A binary analysis framework to defend against potential vulnerability to Spectre attacks.
 Our key contribution is to balance the concerns of effectiveness, analysis time and run-time overheads.
 We employ control flow extraction, taint analysis, and address analysis to detect tainted conditional branches and speculative memory accesses.<oo7>

+This is a joint work with NUS, ASSET group (link: https://asset-group.github.io/) in SUTD and CMU.

 ## Publication
 >oo7: Low-overhead Defense against Spectre Attacks via Program Analysis.
 Wang, Guanhua, Sudipta Chattopadhyay, Ivan Gotovchits, Tulika Mitra, and Abhik Roychoudhury. arXiv preprint arXiv:1807.05843 (2018).